Light2288/lightstimulus-static-site-nextjs/ai_prompts/styling_and_design.md

     the blog

-Typography scale: Keep Tailwind defaults but define a slightly larger rhythm for headings/subtitles
+Typography scale: Keep Tailwind defaults but define a slightly larger rhythm for headings/subtitles.
+Extend Tailwind’s default font size scale by approximately 1.125× for headings and subtitles.
+Apply this rhythm globally via `tailwind.config.js` theme extension to maintain consistency.

 ## 📏 Layout & Spacing